agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

 over 6 minutes in a disastrous time trial.

 [Guillaume Martin][martin] finished 11th, his highest ever place, but he had been in the top three for much of the early race, keeping up with favorites Bernal and Roglič.
 He lost time during stage 13 after holding strong during the first real test in the Pyrenees.

 [martin]: https://en.wikipedia.org/wiki/Guillaume_Martin

 Both Bernal---last years winner---and [Nario Quintana][quintana]---two time
 runner up to Chris Froome---defended well in the early mountains but lost time in the high [Massif Central][mc].
 They were suffering from injuries incurred during crashes earlier in the race.
 In a controversial move, Bernal withdrew from the race after he lost time.[^sportsmanship] Quintana fought on and finished in Paris, but lost lots of time in the Alps.

 [quintana]: https://en.wikipedia.org/wiki/Nairo_Quintana
 [mc]: https://en.wikipedia.org/wiki/Massif_Central

 Thibaut Pinot crashed on stage 1.
 [Emanuel Buchmann][buchmann] crashed in a previous race and his ability to start was in question.
-Both were found out in the first mountains and never recovered, but nevertheless stayed in the race through the end.
+Both lost time in the first mountains and never recovered, but nevertheless stayed in the race through the end.

 [pinot]: https://en.wikipedia.org/wiki/Thibaut_Pinot
 [buchmann]: https://en.wikipedia.org/wiki/Emanuel_Buchmann

 ## The Rest of the Race

 More than 100 riders finished the Tour, but most of them were not competing for the yellow jersey.
 Here are the paths taken by all 146 riders who finished in Paris:

 [![A line plot showing how far behind the leader every rider was for each stage.][full_plot]][full_plot]